cthos/phantom-jetstream/readme.md

 ## Phantom-Jetstream

-Just a quick script for PhantomJS which logs page load speed, resource load speed and Varnish X-Cache misses.

-Eventually this could be something a bit more useful.
+Phantom-Jetstream is an automated front-end testing tool designed to generate a human and machine readable output format upon which tests could be designed around.

+At its most basic, it provides metrics on page resources, total page speed load time, and X-Cache misses.

+It also can be used to parse a full subset of Google Pagespeed results (only the HTML output for this is presently formatted correctly.)

 ## Installation